 By: Andrea May, Fiona Quigley, and Dawn Mahoney

-A solid relationship with your subject matter experts vital to project success.
+A solid relationship with your subject matter experts vital to your training project success.
 Kick off your project well at the beginning of your working relationship and the rest of the process will progress more smoothly.
 Here are six keys points to remember to get your project started on the right foot.

 1. Build Rapport